What are inhibitors?

 How to apply for an authorisation for your inhibitor product

-Inhibitors will be categorised as either agricultural chemicals or veterinary medicines based on how the inhibitor will be used.
+Inhibitors have been categorised as either agricultural chemicals or veterinary medicines based on how the inhibitor is to be used.

 Veterinary medicine-based inhibitors: These are inhibitors administered directly to the animal, such as a vaccine, in-feed or in-water treatment, or bolus.